 Esterad Bank adopts an enterprise-wide approach to manage risk, whereby it is embedded in the organizational culture, with all employees being individual owners of risks.
 Risk management plays a critical role in the Bank's decision-making process.
 The ultimate accountability & responsibility for oversight of risk management at Esterad Bank resides with the Board of Directors, which delegates its responsibility to the Board Audit & Risk Committee.
-The Risk Management department, which is an independent function, reports directly to the Board Audit & Risk Committee, to which it has direct access.
-The department is responsible for ensuring that the risks inherent in all banking activities are managed in line with the Board-approved risk appetite of the Bank.
-The department independently identifies measures, and monitors and communicates different dimensions of risk, which aim to protect the asset values and income stream and optimize shareholders' return.
+The Risk Management department, which is an independent function, reports directly to the Board Audit and Risk Committee, to which it has direct access.
+The department is responsible for ensuring that the risks inherent in all banking activities are managed in line with the Board-approved risk policies and procedures of the Bank.
+The department independently identifies, measures monitors and communicates different dimensions of risk as well as suggests controls to mitigate or manage the risks, which aim to protect the asset values and income stream and optimize shareholders' return.